zackkrida/fauxpenverse-api/ingestion_server/README.md

 ## Introduction

-Ingestion Server is a small private API for copying data from an upstream source and loading it into the Openverse API.
+Ingestion Server is a small private API for copying data from an upstream source and loading it into the fauxpenverse API.
 This is a two-step process:

 1. The data is copied from the upstream catalog database and into the downstream API database.
 2. Data from the downstream API database gets indexed in Elasticsearch.